Energy Extras

 By Gerry Crawford, Energy Sales

-In closing we want to thank you for your business and wish you a blessed harvest season.
+In closing, we want to thank you for your business and wish you a safe planting season.

 By Scott Chase, Energy Department Manager